 The division has purchased a variety of Indigenous learning resources to support the cultural competency goal.
+These resources include:

-These resources include early years Indigenous culture literacy kits, literacy resources for all Kindergarten to grade 8 classes, and Indigenous Games Kits.
+- early years Indigenous culture literacy kits with books and diverse play materials, - Under One Sun and Take Action for Reconciliation literacy resources for all Kindergarten to grade 8 classes, and - Indigenous Games Kits.

 Coaching is provided to teachers on how to use the materials with their students.